wonkastocks/A-12.220-LABS/Lab_1-OS_Installations.md

  ```
 33. Press Enter.
 You should get success messages for all 4 pings.
 34. Close the VM window and click the **Stop** button to complete the lab.

+---

+## Discussion Questions

+**Question 1:**

+What are the key considerations when performing a clean installation versus an upgrade installation of Windows 11?

+**Answer:**

+A clean installation completely erases the existing operating system and user data, providing a fresh start and often better performance, but requires full data backup and application reinstallation.
+An upgrade installation preserves user data, settings, and applications but may carry over issues from the previous OS.
+Key considerations include hardware compatibility, data backup, application compatibility, and licensing.
+(Objective 1.1)

+**Question 2:**

+Why is it important to verify hardware compatibility before installing a new operating system, and how can you do this for Windows 11?

+**Answer:**

+Verifying hardware compatibility ensures the OS will function correctly and receive updates.
+For Windows 11, Microsoft provides the PC Health Check tool to verify requirements such as TPM 2.0, Secure Boot, CPU, RAM, and storage.
+Incompatible hardware may prevent installation or cause instability.
+(Objective 1.1)

+**Question 3:**

+Describe the process and purpose of partitioning and formatting a hard drive during an OS installation.

+**Answer:**

+Partitioning divides a physical drive into logical sections, allowing for multiple operating systems or data separation.
+Formatting prepares a partition with a file system (like NTFS or FAT32) so the OS can store files.
+This process is essential for organizing data and ensuring the OS can access and manage storage.
+(Objective 1.2)

+**Question 4:**

+What are some common reasons an OS installation might fail, and how can you troubleshoot them?

+**Answer:**

+Common reasons include hardware incompatibility, corrupt installation media, insufficient disk space, or missing drivers.
+Troubleshooting steps include verifying hardware requirements, using official installation media, checking for error codes, and reviewing installation logs.
+(Objective 1.3)

+**Question 5:**

+Explain the importance of applying updates and drivers immediately after installing a new operating system.

+**Answer:**

+Applying updates and drivers ensures the OS is secure, stable, and compatible with hardware.
+Updates patch vulnerabilities and improve performance, while drivers enable hardware functionality.
+Failing to update can leave the system exposed to security risks and hardware malfunctions.
+(Objective 1.4)